 Necessarily uses your business.
 Like it could be somebody who’s just visiting your website.
 It could be somebody from out of state, even though you’re a local plumber, they’re they provide a lot of gray area for the person who’s actually.
 Providing the lawsuit to the website owner.
 The second part of it is the 5 0 8, which again, PPP funded businesses fall within as well.

 This is actually a fine that’s coming from the government, or it could be loss of contracts, things like that.
 I’ve worked with electricians who work with public school districts who have lost out on contracts because their website wasn’t accessible, things like that because it is written within their guidelines and nobody wants to risk these significant fees.

 Going back to the ADA for just a moment there, the fees that we typically see, or the demand letter settlements that we typically see anywhere from like $20,000, $50,000 going upwards of $150,000.
 So it’s nothing to scoff at.
-A lot of the businesses that have been sued once again.
+A lot of businesses have been sued once again.
 For not being in compliance after they’ve already settled.

-So it is an ongoing thing where, people don’t just pay and then, they’re clean and good to go.
+So it is an ongoing thing where, people don’t just pay, and then, they’re clean and good to go.
 They need to pay and then actually take care of the issue.
 So it’s something that we’ve been seeing a lot of about 265,000 demand letters and lawsuits went out last year alone.
 So these are significant looks like it’s increasing and becoming borderline mandatory at this point where it’s not something that’s nice to have.

-It’s something that’s, absolutely necess.
+It’s something that’s, absolutely necessary.